Alexciao/wishlist/doc/CLOUD_HOSTING.md

 - You can also optionally set the `ITEMS_ORDER` variable to choose how the items appear in the frontend:
   - `unset` (default): Leave the order of the items as it is in Notion.
   - `random`: Randomize the order of the items on each fetch.
   - `alphabetical`: Sort the items alphabetically.
+May cause slowdowns.
   - `price`: Sort the items by price.
 - Hit **Deploy**.
 In around a minute, the build process should be over.
 - You're done!
 Now your app is live at `some-subdomain.vercel.app`.
 You can add your custom domain if you have one.